 I needed a cheap heatsink for my Raspberry Pi 3 that I use as a music player/server.
-To maximise performance, I wanted to overclock the computer for faster searching and handling of all my music.
-I’ve managed to overclock my main Stratum-1 NTP server to 1350MHz without any problems, but the dinky little aluminum heatsink was way to anaemic so I found a very cheap DIY solution to my problem.
-With this heatsink I can run the Raspberry Pi 3 at 1.5GHz all day at full tilt without any problems!
+To maximize performance, I wanted to overclock the computer for faster searching and handling of all my music.
+I’ve managed to overclock my central Stratum-1 NTP server to 1350MHz without any problems, but the dinky little aluminium heatsink was way to anaemic, so I found a very cheap DIY solution to my question.
+With this heatsink, I can run the Raspberry Pi 3 at 1.5GHz all day at full tilt without any issues![Read more…]

 I have two Stratum-1 NTP servers using Raspberry Pi 2’s as servers.
-But the two setups are quite different.
+But the two setups are entirely different.

-This is my main NTP Stratum-1 server.
-It is available at ntp.jacken.se but it is also in the .se pool of ntp.org.
+My primary NTP Stratum-1 server is available at ntp.jacken.se, but it is also in the .se pool of ntp.org.

 Nagios Directory Index Forbidden by Options Directive

-After installing Nagios on a Raspberry Pi 2 Model B by following these installation instructions, I ran into a irritating problem.
-When trying to connect, I got the authentication dialog, but after that I got an access error in my browser.
+After installing Nagios on a Raspberry Pi 2 Model B by following these installation instructions, I ran into an irritating problem.
+When trying to connect, I got the authentication dialog, but after that, I got an access error in my browser.